 12 Qualities that Make a Great Leader

 1. Build relationships

 Acknowledge the human side of the workplace.
 Successful leadership requires recognition of employees’ needs.
 How does a decision affect the team?
-This doesn’t mean lack of concern with accomplishing tasks.
-Rather, it portrays an understanding that high quality gain depends on an open and supportive environment.
+This doesn’t mean a lack of concern with accomplishing tasks.
+Rather, it portrays an understanding that high-quality gain depends on an open and supportive environment.

 2. Set actionable, attainable and measurable goals

 Goal setting is an essential leadership style.
 No matter if you just started or already build an empire, business and leadership success depends on setting and achieving goals.
 A target aim increases work productivity and satisfaction.
 Setting clear deadlines, such as Thursday at 5 pm, benefits employees more than saying, “Let me know whenever your work is done.”

 Qualities that make a great leader include communicating expectations.
 Talk to your employees; where do they function well and where should they improve?
 Most employees recognize their own personal strengths and weaknesses in the workplace.
 In order to have open communication between your employees and yourself, have casual conversations to create a comfortable work environment for people to speak their minds.
 Employees want to feel like their boss listens and takes them seriously.
 The best leaders happen to be great listeners.